jancervenka/airbus-ship-detection/README.md

 ## Building the Image

 The model service can be build as a Docker image.
-The image contains everything needed (the package itself, redis server and a `h5` model file).
+The image contains everything needed (the package itself, redis server and an `h5` file with a trained model).
 The API is exposed via port `5000`.

 To build the image:

 ```bash
 sudo docker build . -t asdc
 ```

-File `asdc.h5` with a trained model located in `model_files` directory is required to successfully build the image.

 To run the container: